michael2012z/BitBible/markdown/Etheridge/files/Gal.md

 10. I am confident of you in our Lord, that no other thing you will think; and he who disturbeth you shall bear judgment, whoever he is.

-11. But I, my brethren, if yet I have preached for circumcisionba-gezurtho, why have I been persecuted?
-Hath the scandal of the cross ceased?
+11. But I, my brethren, if yet I have preached for circumcision

 12. But I would that they who disturb you were even cut off.